Skip to content

 1. The Evolution of Global Capability Centres (GCCs)

 This is the most significant shift in the 2026 job market.
 GCCs in Bengaluru are no longer just "back-office" support centers or maintenance hubs for Western companies.
-They have evolved into core Product and R&D hubs.
+They've evolved into core Product and R&D hubs.
 Today, GCC hiring focuses on professionals capable of owning end-to-end AI model deployment, building internal AI copilots for enterprise teams, and maintaining global product feature ownership.
 This positions Bengaluru as a global decision-making center, increasing the volume of high-impact, high-paying roles available locally.

 2. The VC-Backed AI and DevTools Ecosystem